Tuition Support Program

 Staff members may also want to take advantage of the counseling services available through the "Faculty & Staff Assistance Program".
 They can be contacted at 734-998-7500 or visit their Web site http://www.umich.edu/~fasap/

 Unemployment compensation claims are researched and investigated by a staff member of the Human Resources/Affirmative Action Office.
 The staff member provides the Michigan’s "Unemployment Agency" relevant information for unemployment compensation claims.
 All decisions regarding unemployment compensation are the sole responsibility of the "Michigan Unemployment Agency".

 You may also find helpful information on the Web site for Michigan’s Unemployment Agency.

 You should contact the "Work Connections" office in Ann Arbor at 734-615-0643, or toll free at 1-877-869-5266.
 Their office is located in the Administrative Services Building on the corner of Hoover and Greene Streets.

 They will provide you with a caring and supportive response to your individual needs.

 Who do I call with my questions about Worker’s Compensation?

 The Risk Management Office administers the Worker’s Compensation Program.
-You can contact them at 734-764-2200.

 You can also refer to 519.02 Risk Management Services/Workers' Disability Compensation.pdf (42K) to help you formulate any questions you’d like to ask the Risk Management Office.